Uterine rupture occurs when the wall of your uterus breaks open, often because of pressure caused by pregnancy.

 They also consider the type of incision made during your previous cesarean section:

 Low transverse.
-This is an incision made horizontally across your lower abdomen and the thinner part of your uterus.
+This is an incision made horizontally across the lower part of your uterus.
 It is the most common type of incision and carries the least chance of rupture in the future.
+This is the type that your doctor may give you the chance to have a vaginal birth after.

 Low vertical.
-This is a vertical incision made on your lower abdomen and carries a higher risk of rupture in the future.
+This is a vertical incision made in the lower part of the uterus and carries a higher risk of rupture in the future than a low transverse.

 High vertical.
-This is an incision made vertically on the upper part of your uterus, most likely above your belly button.
-It is often used in very early preterm deliveries and carries the highest risk of a future uterine rupture.
+This is an incision made vertically on the uterus.
+It is often used in preterm deliveries and carries the highest risk of a future uterine rupture.

-Your doctor will often allow you to have trial labor.
+Talk with your doctor and see if trying to have a vaginal birth after a c-section is appropriate for you.
+If so, that means your doctor will be OK with you trying to have a trial of labor.
 This means your doctor will give you the adequate time and opportunity to go into labor on your own.
 During this, they will closely monitor you and your baby’s health.

 If you successfully go into labor on your own, your doctor will monitor you closely during labor.
 This is done to ensure the safe delivery of your baby.
 Any signs of rupture may lead to a cesarean section even if you went into labor on your own.